 Blended Component Unit.
-The County has no blended component units at June 30, 2016.
+The County has no blended component units at June 30, 2017.

 Discretely Presented Component Units.
 The School Board members are elected by the citizens of King & Queen County.
 The School Board is responsible for the operations of the County's School System within the County boundaries.
 The School Board is fiscally dependent on the County.
 The County has the ability to approve its budget and any amendments.
 The primary funding is from the General Fund of the County.
-The School Fund does not issue a separate financial report.
-The financial statements of the School Board are presented as a discrete presentation of the County financial statements for the fiscal year ended June 30, 2016.
+The School Board are presented as a discrete presentation of the County financial statements for the fiscal year ended June 30, 2017.

 The King and Queen County Industrial Development Authority (IDA) is responsible for promoting industry and developing trade within King and Queen County.
 The Authority consists of seven members appointed by the Board of Supervisors.
-The Authority is fiscally dependent on the County and therefore, it is included in the County's financial statements as a discrete presentation for the year ended June 30, 2016.
+The Authority is fiscally dependent on the County and therefore, it is included in the County's financial statements as a discrete presentation for the year ended June 30, 2017.
 The Authority does not issue a separate financial report.